System explainer · Steam Controller

 What Steam Controller is

-Steam Controller is Valve’s modern Steam-first gamepad.
-It has the normal inputs people expect: two thumbsticks, a D-pad, ABXY buttons, triggers, bumpers, View and Menu buttons, plus the Steam-specific additions that justify its existence: two trackpads, four rear grip buttons, gyro, Grip Sense, dedicated Steam and QAM buttons, full Steam Input support, and the Steam Controller Puck for wireless connection and charging.
+Steam Controller starts with the familiar inputs: two thumbsticks, a D-pad, ABXY buttons, triggers, bumpers, and View and Menu buttons.
+It adds two trackpads, four rear grip buttons, gyro, Grip Sense, dedicated Steam and QAM buttons, full Steam Input support, and the Steam Controller Puck for wireless connection and charging.

-A normal gamepad is enough for games that already have clean controller support.
-Steam Controller is for the rest of PC gaming: strategy games, RPGs, launchers, desktop prompts, mouse-driven menus, older PC games, community control layouts, and games where gyro or trackpad aiming makes sense.
+Those extra controls are most useful in strategy games, RPGs, launchers, desktop prompts, mouse-driven menus, older PC games, community control layouts, and games where gyro or trackpad aiming makes sense.
+Games with clean controller support may not need them.

 Current spec picture